-- Simple top - Simple pants, shorts, or skirt no zipper or buttonholes - Simple Dress no zipper or buttonholes - Other other wearable item using skills learned in project manual (apron, vest, etc.)
+- Simple top - Simple pants, shorts, or skirt no zipper or buttonholes - Simple Dress no zipper or buttonholes - Other other wearable items using skills learned in project manual (apron, vest, etc.)

-Beginning Sewing Exhibits- exhibits in this class must be made from medium weight woven fabrics that will sew and press smoothly, flannel/fleece is acceptable.
+Beginning Sewing Exhibits- exhibits in Clothing 1 must be made from medium weight woven fabrics that will sew and press smoothly, flannel/fleece is acceptable.
 Solid color fabrics or those having an overall print are acceptable.
-We strongly advise youth do not select fabrics with a plaid or stripe patterns as judges will expect stripes to match at seams, which is a more advanced-level skill.
+We strongly advise youth to not to select fabrics with plaid or stripe patterns as judges will expect stripes to match at seams, which is a more advanced-level skill.
 NO NAPPED or JERSEY KNIT fabric.
 Patterns should be simple without darts, set-in sleeves, and collars.
-Raglan and loose flowing sleeves are acceptable
+Raglan and loose flowing sleeves are acceptable.